bibhatsukuiri/course/R&D/Chem/EIS/DearEIS/readme.md

 2. **Run the Application**:
    - Double-click on the `.exe` file to launch the license verification window.
 3. **Enter License Key**:
-   - Use the provided license key: `https://bio.link/bibhatsu`.
+   - Use the provided license key: as shared in the course.
 4. **Access DearEIS GUI**:
    - Upon successful verification, the DearEIS GUI will launch.

 ---

-## Features

-1. **License Verification**:
-   - Protects access to the tool using a password system.
-   - The current license key is: `https://bio.link/bibhatsu`.

-2. **QR Code Integration**:
-   - Displays a QR code linking to a course for user convenience.
-   - Users can scan the code to access additional resources.

-3. **Compiled Executable**:
-   - No need to install Python or manually manage dependencies.
-   - The `.exe` file bundles everything into a single package for ease of use.

----

 ## Disclaimer

 - **I am not the developer of DearEIS.** This tool is based on the original work by the [DearEIS developers](https://github.com/vyrjana/DearEIS).
 - All intellectual property rights for DearEIS belong to its original authors.
-- My role is limited to packaging the project into a user-friendly format and adding minor customizations (e.g., license verification and QR code).
+- My role is limited to packaging the project into a user-friendly format and adding minor customizations.

 If you have questions about the functionality or scientific details of DearEIS, please refer to the [official documentation](https://vyrjana.github.io/DearEIS) or contact the original authors.